Managing BDD features in our project (using TFS)

 Read More

-This is a well known truth for all doing agile method.
+This is a well-known truth for all practicing agile methods.

 Introduction

-I’m doing a migration project right now.
-My team is great - could be the best I’ve ever worked with.
-We’re converting a big VB6 application to VB.NET and WPF.
-And due to different reasons we decided to do this in two phases:
+I’m currently working on a migration project with a fantastic team—possibly the best I’ve ever worked with.
+We’re converting a large VB6 application to VB.NET and WPF.
+Due to various reasons, we decided to do this in two phases:

-1. First migrate everything with a tool and then get it to work again.
-And write a integration test that assures that the function works as expected
+1. Migrate everything with a tool and then get it to work again.
+Write an integration test that ensures the function works as expected.

 2. Rewrite the underlying architecture bit by bit.
-Since we have integration tests in place we are shield from introducing any big bugs.
+Since we have integration tests in place, we are shielded from introducing any significant bugs.

-OK, the first phase mean that we worked our way through the old code, form by form.
-It was 265 of them and we created a simple tracking tool in Excel that classified each form as S, M, L or XL (based on...
+In the first phase, we worked our way through the old code, form by form.
+There were 265 forms, and we created a simple tracking tool in Excel to classify each form as S, M, L, or XL (based on size in KB).
+As we progressed, we tracked the time spent...

 Read More